 most Wuthering Heights Day Ever – Folkestone

 Do you ever need an excuse to don a red floaty dress and prance around doing your best Kate Bush impression?
 No?
 Well, come and join the rest of us on the Harbour Arm in Folkestone for the Most Wuthering Heights Day Ever!
-Event organiser Jonathan Pratt took a moment’s breather from rehearsals to tell Folkelife all about how the idea came about:
+It’s been a growing success each year, with nearly 1000 Kates dancing in 2023 for Kate Bush’s 65th birthday celebrations.
+Returning on 28th July 2024 event organisers Toby Cotton and Jo Blach took a moment to reflect with Folkelife on the success of this event.